ERMMcJunkin/First-Project-Test-Run/README.md

-# First-Project-Test-Run
-This is a repository to test uploading content to GitHub
+# First Upload to GitHub

+This is an upload of the files from the Octocat repository.
+The purpose of this is to help me understand the process of uploading files to GitHub.
+Next, I suppose we will try cloning and forking.